International Network of Churches: History

-Christian Outreach Centre was founded in 1974 in Brisbane by Pastor Clark Taylor.
-After 26 people had met in the Taylors’ home on 16 June, the following Sunday, 126 people took holy communion in a rented building, and in October that year the group purchased a Salvation Army property in the southern Brisbane suburb of Woolloongabba.
+COC was founded in 1974 in Brisbane by Pastor Clark Taylor.
+After 26 people had met in the Taylors' home on 16 June, the following Sunday, 126 people took holy communion in a rented building, and in October that year the group purchased a Salvation Army property in the southern Brisbane suburb of Woolloongabba.
 Three years later, COC had around 1,000 members and further churches were established across Queensland.

 In 1978, the organisation became involved in education, and established three schools, in Brisbane (now Citipointe Christian College), Toowoomba (now Highlands Christian College), and Nambour (Christian Outreach College (Sunshine Coast), later Suncoast Christian College, situated at the nearby town of Woombye).
 In 1980, Victory College in Gympie was founded.
-It is Gympie's leading P-12 Co-educational Christian School, with over 700 students.
+It is Gympie's leading P-12 coeducational christian school, with over 700 students.
 Christian Heritage College, a tertiary college, was later created as a teachers' college in Brisbane in 1986.
-It has since expanded into five fields – Business, Education, Liberal Arts/Humanities, Social Sciences and Ministries.
+It has since expanded into five fields: Business, Education, Liberal Arts/Humanities, Social Sciences and Ministries.

 By 1988 the movement had grown within Australia and spread to New Zealand and Solomon Islands.
 In 2009, Pastor Ashley Schmierer, based in Brighton, England, was elected as International President.

 Business names and status

+Its registration as an incorporated charitable institution started in 2000 as Christian Outreach Centre Mansfield and went through a number of name changes, with its business name registered as Christian Outreach Centre as of 2022.
+Its status as a charitable institution, since December 2012, is based on two purposes: